 Solution Focused - You will be encouraged to focus positively on what you do well.
 To set goals and work out how to achieve them.
 It may only take you 3 or 4 sessions to achieve your goal/s.

-I have experience in the field of counselling, relationships, families and guidance and trauma over the past 18 years.
+I have experience in the field of counselling, relationships, families and guidance and trauma over 20 years.
 I work with individuals, groups and couples to include same sex.
 I provide facilitation workshops to groups.
-Topics include - team building, career guidance, conflict/war zone and trauma related psychological impact, equality…
+Topics include - psychoeducation, team building, career guidance, conflict/war zone and trauma related psychological impact, equality…

 Training, qualifications & experience